lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 mitochondrial structure as well a variable structure?
 Possibly with a special protocol or more nanopore sequencing a better genome can be retrieved.

+## _T azollae_ genome is near static since its introduction in the _Azolla_ genus

+Especially compared to microbes in general.
+Challenges the idea of symbionts being a variable, interchangable section of a holobiont.

+proportion of unknown genes is high, symbiosis specific genes maybe?

+## co-evolution trees mismatch but ANI tree support coevolution tree (yes this is a horrible subtitle)

+So the chloroplast phylogenies are systematically odd, placing _caroliniana_ with _mexicana_ and _microphylla_.
+This was published by @Li2018 and @Metzgar2007 and reproduced by me.
+All based on the chloroplast genome, via slightly different methods.
+This indicates that there might have been symbiont or chloroplast transfer between ancestral _Azolla_ species.

+Alternativelly, there might be some corruption in the chloroplast phylogenetic signal.
+The ANI dendrograms and heatmaps of the chloroplast and the cyanobiont do match.
+Additionally, they match with the phylogeny of _T. azollae_.
+Perhaps the phylogenetic signal from the chloroplast is not very good.
+The node placing _A. caroliniana_ with _A. mexicana_ and _A. microphylla_ does have relatively low support.
+Another method would be to select certain marker genes from the plant genome, then de-novo assemble these for the other _Azolla_ species, and use these for a phylogeny.
+This effort is beyond the scope of this work, but could elucidate the topology of the _Azolla_ phylogeny and the strictness of the symbiosis.

 ## bal bla bla